Mitchelton, Queensland: History

 Mitchelton is an area with a long history.
 Mitchelton's name comes from one particular family of the first settlers in the area.
 The Mitchell family emigrated from England in the 1850s.
 Nicholas Mitchell purchased an estate he named "Mitchelton" by 1875.
 This area was first subdivided in the 1890s.

 St Matthews Church of England was built from 1867 to 1869.
 The church and its cemetery are at 35 Church Road (27.409°S 152.9684°E).
 It was designed by Charles Tiffin.

 On 4 October 1913, Arthur Blackwood sold a large portion of land known as the Oxford Park Estate between Samford Road and Kedron Brook.
 It was a subdivision of 300 suburban allotments (mostly 32 perches) and 8 larger farm allotments on St Helens Road fronting Kedron Brook.
 The estate created Blackwood Street and University Road (the northern part of which is now Pascoe Road).
 One of the advertised benefits of the estate were its 1/4 mi proximity to the proposed Groveley railway station on the Ferny Grove railway line.
 The estate gave its name to the Oxford Park railway station, despite the railway station being to the west of the estate, which resulted in land near that railway station being commonly known as Oxford Park (although that land never formed part of the Oxford Park subdivision).

 Grovely State School opened on 9 October 1916.
 It was renamed Mitchelton State School in 1923.
 (It is not to be confused with the present day Grovely State School in Keperra, which opened in 1956).

-In June 1922, Grovely Lodge Estate, 3rd section, made up of 149 residential sites and 4 large blocks, were advertised by Cameron Bros Auctioneers.
-A map advertising the auction states that the estate is 5 minutes walk to both Mitchelton railway station and state school.
+In June 1922, the third section of Grovely Lodge Estate, consisting of149 residential sites and 4 large blocks, was advertised by Cameron Bros Auctioneers.
+The estate was described as 5 minutes walk to both Mitchelton railway station and state school.

 The first section of Mitchelton View Estate was offered for sale in 1926 by B.F.
 Caniffe.
 In May 1933, B.F.
 Caniffe auctioned 50 suburban blocks, the third section of the Mitchelton View Estate.
 The subdivision was bounded by Gizerah Street, Taylors Road, Frasers Road and Mashobra Street.
 However, the bidding did not reach the reserve price and the blocks were not sold.

 In 1930 the Sisters of the Good Shepherd established the Good Shepherd Home for girls with special needs or those deemed to be "uncontrollable" in their own homes; these girls worked in the home's commercial laundry.
 The home was closed in late 1974 due to changes in community and government expectations about institutionalised care of children.

 in January 1949 the Sisters of the Good Samaritan opened Our Lady of Dolours Catholic School at the request of James Duhig, the Roman Catholic Archbishop of Brisbane, with 69 students and two sisters as teachers.

 Mitchelton Infants State School opened on 29 January 1952; it closed 1 January 1986.

 Mitchelton State High School opened on 31 January 1956.